 - Login into your cPanel.

-Cpanel will display the last 300 errors through the Error log interface.
+- Your error log will display in the box. cPanel will display the last 300 errors through the Error Log interface.

 How do I read error log?